 Scatec was in June 2021 awarded preferred bidder status on three projects by the Department of Mineral Resources and Energy in South Africa under the technology agnostic Risk Mitigation Power Procurement Programme.
 The three projects totaling 540 MW solar and 225 MW/1,140 MWh battery storage bid based on sites located in the sundrenched Northern Cape Province of South Africa.
 The projects have a total estimated capex of USD 1 billion.

 The power will be sold under a 20-year PPA.
 The project is expected to be funded by project finance debt from a consortium of commercial banks and Development Finance Institutions with expected debt leverage of 80%.
 Scatec will own 51 % of the equity in the project with H1 Holdings, our local Black Economic Empowerment partner owning 49%.
-Financial close is expected later in 2021 with grid connection by the end of 2022.

 The three solar power plants are situated on adjacent plots, 25 km outside of Upington in the Northern Cape.
 Scatec was awarded preferred bidder status for the Upington project in the fourth bidding round under REIPPP in 2015.
 The projects hold 20-year PPAs with Eskom, the national utility company.
 The equity partners for all three solar plants are Norfund, BEE Industrial (H1) and BEE Trust.
 Lenders are Standard bank + syndicate lenders.